leeb48/Ticketing-App/readme.md

 ## Seat reservation
 - [x] main event search bar that lists the events
 - [x] send the selected seats to booking controller and retrieve the correct tickets
-- [ ] create the booking and display it on the checkout page
+- [x] create the booking and display it on the checkout page

+Start here
 - [ ] mark seats on the venue based on their status (available, sold, pending)
  - [ ] use distributed lock to mark the seats during checkout step
 - [ ] create checkout step using stripe